 In the short and medium-term, “outsourcing” the hosting of your content to a free platform seems like a reasonable move.
 After all, who wants to deal with technical hassles when all you want to do is write, share content, and establish your expertise in a profitable niche market?

 However, from a business perspective, not hosting your own material with a hosting platform that you own and have full control over can have severe consequences.
 If you’re looking to build a serious business online, you must host your own blog to maintain full ownership and control of it.

 Though the allure of "free" is perfectly understandable, here are some key reasons why you're better off hosting your own WordPress blog on your own web hosting account and staying away from free blogging solutions.

 1. Ability to Personalize Your Own Domain Name

 Whether for business or strictly social purposes, a big part of building a website and blog is about branding.
-Unfortunately, on free platforms like Blogger.com that have millions of users and blog posts, it’s difficult to stand out from the crowd, even with a super cool name.
+Unfortunately, on free platforms like Blogger.com that have millions of users and blog posts, it’s difficult to stand out from the crowd, even if your blog has a really great name.

 No matter how much effort you put into creating valuable content and making a free blog presentable, you will eventually face the hard reality that you are mostly promoting the platform, not you or your brand.
 This holds true especially if you have to compromise on your desired address name since your first choices are often taken.